 - Diamond face (wide cheekbones, narrow forehead and jawline): the general rule of thumb is to go wider on the sides and cheeks to tone down the prominence of the cheekbones.
 The best styles for this face shape are the full beard, the Balbo beard, or goatees.

 Alternatively, you can try out some health supplements specifically formulated for beard growth or multivitamins and omega-3 fatty acids supplements.
-You can also help your beard hairs grow stronger and faster with topical treatments; you can read more about this in our collection of the best beard growth products.
+You can also help your beard hairs grow stronger and faster with topical treatments, one of the most popular beard growth tips due to their localized effect; you can read more about this in our collection of the best beard growth products.

-If your beard hairs are particularly stubborn, you should also use a high-quality beard oil or a styling wax, one of the must-follow men’s grooming tips if you’re growing a beard.
+If your beard hairs are particularly stubborn, one of the best beard grooming products to use is a high-quality beard oil or a styling wax, one of the must-follow men’s grooming tips if you’re growing a beard.

 Here’s how to trim your beard:

-- Wash the beard with special shampoo and conditioner to soften the hairs and pat it dry.
+- Wash the beard with special shampoo and conditioner to soften the hairs.

 - Gently pat it dry with a towel; rough movements will split the ends of your hairs and tangle them.
 Always cut or trim the beard dry as wet hair hangs heavy and does not give an accurate depiction of the final shape.

 - Define the neckline that works for your beard shape.
-The general rule of thumb is, your beard should end about two fingers above your Adam’s apple.
+The general rule of thumb on how to trim a beard neckline is, your beard should end about two fingers above your Adam’s apple.

-- Oil it up, comb or brush it again, and use a pair of scissors to cut any strays you might have missed.
+- Oil the beard up, comb or brush it again, and use a pair of scissors to cut any stray hairs you might have missed.

 Always keep the skin and beard hairs clean to avoid beard dandruff and moisturize at least once a day to avoid flaky, dry skin.
 You can get a highly moisturizing face wash for quick and easy results; however, this doesn’t mean you should skip the beard shampoo and conditioner!

-Here are some basic men’s grooming tips on how to groom a mustache for a neat manly look:
+Here are some basic men’s grooming tips on how to choose the best mustache styles for you and how to trim a mustache for a neat, manly look:

 The best mustache style for you should highlight and extend any features that are too small and/or draw attention away from large ones while also keeping into account your face shape.
 Therefore, correctly styling a mustache is not an easy task.